 Doctor’s Note – Does the health center provide them?

 No, the health center cannot provide a doctor’s note for every student.
-Please see the Medical Excuse Policy… the student needs to print this form, fill it out and start a conversation with their professor about a medical excuse to miss class.
+Please see the Medical Excuse Policy… the student needs to print this form, fill it out and start a conversation with their professor.

 During the health center’s business hours, students can drop by the immunization clinic to receive their immunizations.